JAlcocerT/JAlcocerT/content/docs/Dev/z-interesting-it-concepts.md

 They allow us to package applications completely.

-> To use what others created easily in your homelab or to package your projects for others to do the same
+> To use what others created easily in your homelab or to package your projects for others to do the same.

+> > They kind of relate to [virtualization](https://jalcocert.github.io/JAlcocerT/testing-nix-os/)

 Containers are Making the deploy process on other computers/servers kind of *copy and paste*.